 People who have a long history of opiate abuse may also want to consider methadone treatment programs.
 These programs administer methadone as a treatment to help curb the drug cravings and withdrawal effects that often plague recovering addicts.
 Programs offering free help for opiate addiction may include methadone as part of their overall treatment approach as methadone can be administered within most any treatment setting.

 Places to Look for Free Treatment

 Within most any locale, addiction treatment agencies operate as a close-knit group.
-This means, it can be fairly easy to find information on free help for opiate addiction from the various organizations in your city.
-According to the Substance Abuse & Mental Health Services Administration, private nonprofit agencies are more likely to offer free treatment since these organizations likely receive government funding from various sources.
+This means it can be fairly easy to find information on free help for opiate addiction from the various organizations in your city.
+Private nonprofit agencies are more likely to offer free treatment since these organizations likely receive government funding from various sources.

 With addiction rates on the rise, local doctors have also become a valuable resource for finding drug treatment help.
 The same goes for local emergency clinics and hospitals.
 Online research can also offer up lists of programs that offer free help for opiate addiction.

 As methadone treatment facilities fall under government regulation, these programs exist in most every state in the U.S. An online search can help in locating which ones offer free treatment help.

 As a source of free help for opiate addiction, Narcotics Anonymous groups should be a necessary, if not mandatory part of every opiate addict’s recovery process.
 While Narcotics Anonymous does function mainly as a support group, group members have a wealth of experience to offer in terms of how to manage drug addiction problems on a day-to-day basis.
 Group members will likely also have first-hand knowledge on which local treatment centers offer free help.